-- Consistent long-term performance and volatility that reflects a repeatable investment process, a clear commitment to a particular style, and a long-term investment horizon; - Alignment of manager and investors interests, including managerial and portfolio transparency; and - Stability of client base.
+- · Consistent long-term performance and volatility that reflects a repeatable investment process, a clear commitment to a particular style, and a long-term investment horizon; - Alignment of manager and investors interests, including managerial and portfolio transparency; and - · Stability of client base.

 the top long-term performing hedge funds, running broad strategies with at least \$300 million, ranked according to their trailing five-year net returns through 2019.
-Also included are these funds' net returns for the first quarter of 2020 to capture the initial response caused by the Covid-19 shutdown
+Also included are these funds' net returns for the first quarter of 2020 to capture the initial response caused by the the S&P 500's returns, but has done so with less risk.
+And during the first quarter of 2020, this same group of well-established managerssome industry leaders, others little known--outperformed the stock market and the hedge fund industry by a wide margin.